-*Parkville red permit holders: To gain access to a red permit area at Parkville, you also need a proximity card from the Security and Traffic Office, room G30, building 402.
+*Parkville red permit holders: To gain access to a red permit area at Parkville, you also need a proximity card from the Security and Traffic Office, Scott Building.
 Bring your red permit receipt.

 Honorary and adjunct staff can apply for this free permit and park in blue areas on all campuses.

-These permits allow senior staff to park in green, red or blue areas on any campus.
+These permits allow approved senior staff to park in green, red or blue areas on any campus.